 It was a session about cadence and pace, so we had to do multiple laps of the track at different paces (easy, 5k, 3k, 1k, all out, 1k, 3k, 5k, easy).
 It doesn’t sound too bad, but we had to count the number of steps each lap took.
 That requires tremendous concentration for before 7am!!!
 For me, it was between 300 and 400 each lap.
 I’m intrigued by what my coach is going to do with the info.

 We then moved on to a variety of exercises and the famous hurdles came out again.
 They were put in a square and we had to hop over them.
 Hopping forwards and sideways isn’t too bad, but hopping backwards over an obstacle that you can’t really see is challenging!

 Yesterday evening, I had to do an hour on my bike, including 4 reps of a steep hill.
-It was meant to be a 2 minute hill climbing effort, but once again, I judged it incorrectly, so I found a hill that took about 1:45.
+It was meant to be a 2-minute hill climbing effort.
+Once again, I judged it incorrectly, so I found a hill that took about 1:45.
 I’m hoping that’s close enough!

 Does your coach get you to do any unusual drills?
 Who do you think wins the rap battle?